-6.2.15 SOURCE TYPE AGE DISTRIBUTION
+6.2.15 Source Type Age Distribution

 Age distribution could be described as mix of vehicles of different ages.
-MOVES covers a 31-year range of vehicle ages, while vehicles 30 years and older were grouped together.
+MOVES covers a 31year range of vehicle ages, while vehicles 30 years and older were grouped together.
 In MOVES, user could specify the fraction of vehicles in each of the 30 vehicle ages for each 13 source types.
 It is also known that the age distribution of vehicle fleets could vary extensively from area to area and could affect emissions.
 As a result of older vehicles to have been driven more miles and experiencing more deterioration in their emission control systems, such vehicles tend to have higher emissions.
-Therefore, fleets with a higher percentage of older vehicles in the fleet indicate that these vehicles would not be able to meet newer and more stringent emission standards or CAFE standards.
+Therefore, fleets with a higher percentage of older vehicles would have higher emissions.
+In addition, a higher percentage of older vehicles in the fleet indicate that these vehicles would not be able to meet newer and more stringent emission standards or CAFE standards.